Nearsoft/jobs/readme.md

 ### Requirements

-* PHP expertise or another language.
+* PHP expertise or another language
 * Very strong on engineering concepts such as OOP/OOD (Object-Oriented Programming/Object-Oriented Design)
-* Knowledge and experience on Design Patterns.
+* Knowledge and experience on Design Patterns
-* Have used Unit Testing and understand the Software Development Life Cycle.
+* Have used Unit Testing and understand the Software Development Life Cycle
-* Knowledge of Selenium, Maven or CruiseControl will be a plus.
+* Knowledge of Selenium, Maven or CruiseControl will be a plus
-* Knowledge of Laravel.
+* Knowledge of Laravel
-* Like to do high quality software.
+* Like to do high quality software
-* Like to implement new practices in an established team.
+* Like to implement new practices in an established team

 ### Nice to Have

-* CodeIgniter Experience.
+* CodeIgniter experience
-* JavaScript.
+* JavaScript
-* AngularJS.
+* AngularJS
-* Bootstrap.
+* Bootstrap
-* Familiarity with PaaS or Amazon Web Services.
+* Familiarity with PaaS or Amazon Web Services

 ## Credit